 - A friend said she had a "brutal critique partner" that could be relied on.
 It got me to thinking about brutal reviewers I've known who were worse than useless and actually destructive.

 - When I was looking for feedback on a fantasy manuscript I wrote two years ago (WAR OF THE WORLD MAKERS), I purposely sought feedback from three writers I knew would rip me a new one for payback reasons, and they did, but there were no commonalities.
 I figured that reasonably intelligent writers straining hard to be negative would find an issue if it really existed.
 It was funny to watch them strive to be as negative as possible over essentially petty things.
 I thanked them all profusely.

-- We need to keep in mind that the better an ms becomes, the harder such “brutal” critics are forced to dig for critique at all costs, inevitably focusing on matters of taste, e..g, “I don’t like that character's way of talking because...” as opposed to “I think this point could be made clearer by doing XYZ.”
+- We need to keep in mind that the better an ms becomes, the harder such “brutal” critics are forced to dig for critique at all costs, inevitably focusing on matters of taste, e.g, “I don’t like that character's personality...” as opposed to “I think this point could be made clearer by doing XYZ.”

-- I’ve had experience with various coverage people in LA and fought huge battles with them over specific screenplays and manuscripts they were attempting to annihilate, and I’ve noticed, the more perfect the manuscript, the more vehement and extreme the critique becomes.
-It's as if the good story and great prose infuriates them and makes them all the more determined to find ways to chop at it.
-Of course, they make their living by using negativity as a substitute for authentic and insightful review, much like certain commercial book reviewers who are viciously negative in order to stand out in a crowd.
+- I’ve had experience with various coverage people in LA and fought huge battles with them over specific screenplays and manuscripts they were attempting to annihilate, and I’ve noticed, the more perfect the manuscript, the more vehement and extreme the critique became.
+It's was if the good story and great prose infuriated them and made them all the more determined to find ways to chop at it.
+Of course, they made their living by using negativity as a substitute for authentic and insightful review, much like certain commercial book reviewers who go viciously negative in order to stand out in a crowd.

 Conclusion.
 If you must use reviewers, use the best you can find, and look for commonalities.